mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

   - If exactly one `resource` value is assigned, the `resource` parameter value SHOULD be a string.
   - If multiple `resource` values are assigned, the `resource` parameter value SHOULD be an array.
 - If the authorization server does not apply any `resource`-specific restriction to the access token:
-  - The authorization server SHOULD issue an access token.
   - The authorization server SHOULD omit the `resource` parameter from the response.

 If the `resource` parameter is omitted, the access token is not valid for any specific resource as defined by this specification.